dhavalsimaria/mongo-operations/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)
 <h2> :flashlight: Scope of implementation</h2>
 <p>The implementation is aimed at helping people learning Mongo operations in Java using Spring Boot framework and hence the code structure is kept as simple as possible.
-Exception Handling, Unit tests, Integration tests are not yet implemented and will be added gradually.</p>
+Exception Handling, Unit tests, Integration tests, Swagger documentation, etc, are not yet implemented and will be added gradually.</p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)